DaVinChe: Career

 As a man with many strings to his bow, and a passion for vocal production DaVinChe turned his hand to artist development.
 He stepped back from the limelight to develop artists, and sign them to his new production label, 'Dirty Canvas'.
 This became the home for Cleo Sol, as well four-piece girl group, IV ROX.

 Having stayed behind the scenes for a few years, at the start of 2016, DaVinChe stepped back into the spotlight to release an array of his own projects.
 This included, "The VinchOnacci Project" – which was entirely made up of instrumentals; and then "VinchOnacci 2.0" which featured P Money, Dot Rotten, Scrufizzer and more.
 DaVinChe also wrote, directed and edited, the two feature length accompanying videos for the project, and professes to have taught himself the necessary skills using YouTube tutorials.
 The 'Hood Star' instrumental from '"The VinchOnacci project" was also used in a campaign for Dr Martens.

 DaVinChe teamed up with Nottingham rapper, Mez, in 2016 to create "The M1 EP".
 This project featured Stormzy, AJ Tracey and Harvey (So Solid Crew).

 This year DaVinChe has also had his tracks feature on P Money's latest album Live & Direct, as well as Boy Better Know star, Frisco's "System Killer"; and tracks with, Tinchy Stryder, JME, Mikill Pane and more.

 On 20 January 2017, DaVinChe is set to release a collaborative album named #POWERS.
 The album features 32 artists from the UK.
 The entire album was created in just 14 days.
 Artists who feature on the album include; P Money, Scorcher, Ghetts, Big Tobz, Izzie Gibbs, Mikill Pane, Mercston, Baseman, Capo Lee, Jammz and many more.

-DaVinChe is the mentor and main collaborator with NAHLI.
-The two have made many songs together and he produced her debut EP Therapy (Side A) in 2019.